-For years, supplements or complimentary medicines have been used to assist certain health conditions or deficiencies, with over 60% of Australians using some type of supplement.
+For years, supplements or complementary medicines have been used to assist certain health conditions or deficiencies, with over 60% of Australians using some type of supplement.
 In 2016, the complimentary medicine industry had a reported revenue of $4.7 billion, up from $3.5 billion in 2014.
 There is no doubt the supplement industry has ingrained themselves into the lives of the Australian public.

 What we are currently seeing is a trend in controlled diets and nutrition towards natural, whole foods, as a way to combat the huge problem of obesity and other chronic health problems such as Diabetes.